oVirt/ovirt-site/source/develop/developer-guide/vdsm/developers.md

       dnf install `cat automation/check-patch.packages.fc28`

-On any platform, you should also install tox, required for running the tests.
-The best way to install it is using pip:
+On any platform, you should also setup VDSM virtual environment.

-    pip install --user tox
+Follow the setup steps in [README.md](https://github.com/oVirt/vdsm#development-environment-setup)

+Once you activate the virtual environment the required development tools during the build and testing will be available (e.g. tox), keeping your system clean.

 If pip is not available in your distribution, you can install it using
 easy_install:

     easy_install pip

-Once you installed tox, tox will install the required development tools during the build inside a virtual environment, keeping your system clean.

 ## Configuring the source